Self-sabotage - 5 tips to break free from what's holding you back.

 Do you need a helping hand?

-If you're looking to lose excess weight and/or change your relationship with food, but nothing you do seems to work, you and I should chat.
+If you're looking to bring about some positive change in your life but nothing you do seems to work, we need to chat.

 Possibly you've self sabotaged so many times you're beyond believing it's even possible.
-Well, I know that it IS possible and I believe that I can help.
-I can help as your mindset therapist AND accountability coach (and let's be honest, we all need one of them in our lives, at one point or another).
+Well, I know that it IS possible and I believe I can help.
+As a CTC therapist I can help remove all of your old patterns of behaviour and limited beliefs, setting you free of everything holding you back, effectively giving you a clean slate.

 We are all human and all prone to self-sabotage.
 What are some of the things that resonated with you after reading this post?
 Do share.